-Heather also clerked for two of the nation's leading bankruptcy judges.
-She began her career abroad advising multinational companies on capital raising, restructuring, and investment.
+Heather has clerked for two of the nation's leading bankruptcy judges and began her legal career at Price Waterhouse Budapest, advising on foreign investments and privatizations in Hungary.

 - International Association of Privacy Professionals (IAPP)